top of page

 Houses in Kliptown (Soweto).

-Thursday, Oct 9 (Pretoria) – After our overnight in Pretoria, we visited the Rovos Rail Station.
+Thursday, Oct 9 (Pretoria) – After our overnight in Johannesburg, we were driven by bus to the Rovos Rail Station in Pretoria.

 ree